 Re-planting Flowering Bulbs, After Division

 You can plant all the small offsets.
-They may appear small now, but giving them adequate spacing at this time will save you the effort of re-digging and re-panting in a year or two.
+They may appear small now, but giving them adequate spacing at this time will save you the effort of re-digging and re-planting in a year or two.
 Or, as mentioned above, you can plant them in a holding bed and move them to a permanent spot once they've had a couple of years to mature.

 You could also store your bulbs until it's time to plant in the fall.
 If you chose to store the bulbs, be sure to remove all the soil and allow them to air dry for several days.
 Remove any injured or diseased bulbs and any that feel soft.
 Then store in a mesh bag or in some dry peat moss.
 Keep them in a ventilated, but cool, dark spot and check periodically during the summer, to make sure they are not rotting or drying out.
 Replant the following fall.